odoo/documentation/db_management/db_upgrade.rst

 Assistance
 ~~~~~~~~~~

-If you encounter issues or problems in the **production database**, please contact the Odoo Upgrade
+If you encounter issues or problems in the **production database**, please contact the **Odoo
-Support:
+Support**:

 #.
 Connect to our `Odoo Support page <https://www.odoo.com/help>`_.
 #.
-Under the *Ticket Description* section, select *An issue related to my upgrade* ticket type.
 Under the *Ticket Description* section, select the appropriate type related to your issue but
    **do not select** the option *An issue related to my upgrade*.

    .. note::